trey-capps/trey-capps.github.io/content/posts/education_research.md

 ---
-title: "Does College of Student Effect Graduate Student Success?"
+title: "Does College of Study Effect Graduate Student Success?"
 date: 2022-04-25
 summary: An overview of my undergraduate research experience.
 showtoc: true
 draft: false
 ---
-*Special thanks to those that contributed to this project as well as the mentors that provided support.*
+*Special thanks to my research team as well as the mentors that provided support.*

 ## Main Idea
 Our project sought to identify whether graduate student success at a large research university differed by the college of study.
 Here, we define success as graduation with the intended degree.